openlab-at-city-tech/openlab/wp-content/plugins/simple-pull-quote/readme.txt

 === Simple Pull Quote ===
 Contributors: llamaman, themightymo
 Donate link: http://themightymo.com/donate
-Tags: pull quote,quotes, quotation
-Requires at least: 2.5
+Tags: pull quote, quotes, quotation, pullquote, pull-quote Requires at least: 2.5
-Tested up to: 4.4.2
+Tested up to: 6.6.1
 Stable tag: trunk
+License: GPL v2 or later

 The Simple Pull Quote WordPress Plugin provides an easy way for you to insert pull quotes into your posts and pages.